bd2kccd/bd2kccd.github.io/docs_src/causal-web.md

 ![Causal Web Dataset Review Page](img/causal-web-dataset-not-summarized.png)

 From the dataset page, click on the yellow warning button to summarize a dataset.
 The data summarization page shows information of the dataset, its basic information, and additional information that will be determined after summarization (a number of rows and columns).
-The bottom panel has two radio boxes for you to choose variable type (continuous or discrete), and delimiter (tab or comma).
+The bottom panel has two radio boxes for you to choose variable type (continuous, discrete, or mixed), and delimiter (tab or comma).
 The Retention.txt dataset described above is tab-delimited and contains continous variables.

 ![Causal Web Dataset Summarization review Page](img/causal-web-dataset-summarization-page.png)